ArthurHeitmann/fractured_binary_json/format_specification.md

 ## Goals

-Highly storage efficient across a very large number of documents.
+Highly storage efficient across a very large number of objects.

 ## Core ideas

 In order to optimize storage efficiency, 3 main ideas are used:
-- global keys table: The biggest difference between JSON and databases stat store data in tables, is that ever value, needs to have a key name.
-Depending on how long the name is and much data by the value is used, the key names along can use up close to half if not more of all storage.
+- global keys table: The biggest difference between JSON and SQL databases, is that every object value, needs to have a key name.
+Depending on how long the name is and how much data by the value is used, the key names might make up more than half of the size.
 By replacing all keys across a large number of documents with a unique ID, a lot of repeated text can be saved.
 All keys used are then stored in a central table.
 - binary encoding: JSON encodes everything in text form, including numbers.
 By storing them in binary form with varying levels of precision, a good amount of space can be saved.
-- dedicated datatype for empty "objects": JSON has a small number of data types which can all be stored in a single byte.
+- dedicated data type for empty "objects": JSON has a small number of data types which can all be stored in a single byte.
 By marking empty objects (`{}`, `[]`), 0 numbers, bool and null values within the data type bytes, additional bytes for the value itself can be skipped.

 ## File structure

 1. Header
 2. Local keys table (optional)
-3. Document/root element
+3. Root value

 ### Header